dometdemont/DO288-apps/nodejs-helloworld/README.md

 - curl -X DELETE -H "Content-Type: application/json" http://ENDPOINT/SESSION/undeploy ...

 The installer is directly invoked from the application server running the deployer nodejs application.
 This requires either that:
--	The OpenShift oc CLI is available on the nodejs server and logged with the proper user,
+-	The OpenShift oc CLI and/or helm are available on the nodejs server and configured with the proper user,
 -	Or the curl utility is available on the nodejs server and all target clusters are reachable from this server.

 #### Local